-As Thomist I subscribe to a relational view of time (change is fundamental) and space (contra the substantival view of the Minkowski spacetime block universe), a neo-Lorentzian interpretation of special relativity, an Aristotelian-Thomist interpretation (sensu Wolfgang Smith) of quantum mechanics, and possibly a canonical quantum gravity with fixed foliation.
+As Aristotelian-Thomist thinker I subscribe to a relational view of time (change is fundamental) and space (contra the substantival view of the Minkowski spacetime block universe), a neo-Lorentzian interpretation of special relativity, an Aristotelian-Thomist interpretation (sensu Wolfgang Smith) of quantum mechanics, and possibly a canonical quantum gravity with fixed foliation.
 I support the Aristotelian view of immanent teleology pervading all of nature, and thus reject purely mechanistic explanations of biological complexity and diversity.
 However, unlike some Thomist philosophers (e.g., Edward Feser) I reject the deistic notion of "Theistic Evolution" (sensu BioLogos) and endorse the necessity of divine intervention (infusion of information) in the origin and history of life.

 During my nearly 15 years of intensive studies of metaphysics and philosophy, I thoroughly evaluated very different alternative world views like atheistic materialism (naturalism), Eastern non-dualism, Integral Thought, quantum mysticism, process philosophy, objective idealism, neoplatonism, mathematical monism, and deism.
-I studied most of the pro and con arguments, and ultimately came to the conclusion that there are only three serious and potentially viable alternatives to the theistic Christian world view:
+I studied most of the pro and con arguments, and ultimately came to the conclusion that there are only three serious and potentially viable alternatives to a theistic world view:

 However, all three alternatives ultimately involve much more severe problems, absurdities, and incoherences than the Christian world view: